Nurse Information

 • Red and discharging eyes

 Please remember that our school policy is your child must be fever free without any fever reducing medication for 24 hours before they may return to school.
+Additionally, students should have had no episodes of vomiting and/or diarrhea in the past 24 hours before returning to school.

 Please notify the school if your child has been diagnosed with or you suspect they have a communicable disease such as chicken pox, impetigo, fifth disease, head lice, pink eye, scabies, strep throat, etc...
 This allows us to take proper precautions to try to prevent the spread of communicable diseases throughout the school and provide your child with a healthy and safe learning environment.